Partners and Senior Management

-Simon joined Berry Smith in November 2004 and, since then, he has handled a wide range of commercial disputes, developing a particular specialization for property-related matters.
+Simon joined Berry Smith in November 2004 and, since then, has handled a wide range of commercial disputes, developing a particular specialization for property-related matters, and now heading up the firm's highly regarded Property Litigation team.
 Simon became a partner in 2013.

 A member of the Property Litigation Association and a regular speaking on property-related matters for both the Royal Institution of Chartered Surveyors and various firms of surveyors across the region, Simon’s expertise in Real Estate Litigation is recognized by both the Chambers & Partners and Legal 500 independent guides to the legal profession.

 - Commercial Litigation

 - Simon has acted in a wide range of property-related disputes, including those relating to restrictive covenants, adverse possession and boundary disputes.

 - He has acted in cases before the High Court, the County Court, the Residential Property Tribunal and the First-Tier Tribunal (Property Chamber).